pelicheng/recipe-rating-analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
 The plot above shows the distribution of recipes based on the number of ingredients each recipe uses.
 Similar to the plot for steps, the distribution is close to normal.

-Although it does have a small tail, it's not enough to be significant.
+> Although both plots have a small tail, it's not enough to be significant.

 ### Bivariate Analysis

-### Interesting Aggregates

 - Embed at least one plotly plot that displays the relationship between two columns.

 <iframe